Tintef/react-google-places-autocomplete/README.md

 Type: `Object`
 Required: `true`

-One of the element from `results` (returned from Google Maps Geocoder)
+One of the elements from `results` (returned from Google Maps Geocoder)

 ```js
 import { geocodeByAddress, getLatLng } from 'react-places-autocomplete';